alvinhu/nova-child-select/README.md

 ### Usage
 Class have 2 special methods on top of default Select from Laravel Nova.
+#### Single parent
 `parent` should be a select field or another child select this one depends on.
 `options` should be a callable. it will receive parent select field's value as first argument and should return an array to be shown on the child select field.

+#### Multiple parent
+`parents` should be an array of select fields or other child selects this one depends on.
+`options` should be a callable. it will receive all parent field's values as an object as the first argument and should return an array to be shown on the child select field.

 ### Example